Batoli19/Opus34-trading-algorithm/README.md

-# 🤖 ICT Trading Algorithm
+# 🤖 OPUS34 Trading Algorithm

 **A fully automated Forex trading bot powered by ICT Smart Money Concepts —**
 **validated across 16 months of data and enhanced with a trained ML brain.**